How to use split testing based on your website traffic

 However, when it comes to what exactly you should test, you need to be mindful of the amount of traffic that is available to you.

 And don’t be afraid of testing drastic changes.
 You might come across some big wins that way.
+With Freshmarketer along with all these CRO Features, It also serves as a marketing automation system and as an email marketing software.

 Feature Image & Infographic Illustration: Rajesh